Skip to main content

 );

-View the PII Resolution Output Table (Without Deconfliction)
+View the PII Resolution Output Table

-The PII resolution process (without deconfliction) passes the input table through a privacy filter which removes the PII and reswizzles the table (in addition to other operations).
+The PII resolution process passes the input table through a privacy filter which removes the PII and reswizzles the table (in addition to other operations).
 Because of this, any attributes you need to keep associated with the identifier need to be included in the input table.
 For more information, see the "Privacy Filter" section below.

 Identity resolution of PII provides supplemental match metadata for additional insight into customer data that can provide powerful signals for making decisions based on RampIDs.